argonne-lcf/user-guides/docs/ai-testbed/sambanova/job-queuing-and-submission.md

 squeue
 ```

-## Sinfo
+## SInfo

-Sinfo is used to view partition and node information for a system running Slurm.
+SInfo is used to view partition and node information for a system running Slurm.

 Here is a suggested command: